Jay Faires: Education, board seats, awards, and non-profits

 He earned a bachelor's degree with honors from The University of the South, where he was Young Alumnus of the Year in 2000, executive-in-residence for the Babson Center for Global Commerce in 2009 and sat on the university's board of trustees.
 He received his MBA from the Fuqua School of Business at Duke University where he gave the keynote address at the inauguration of their Center for Entrepreneurship in 2006.
 In 2008, he received the Joseph Papp Racial Harmony Award from the Foundation for Ethnic Understanding.
 He serves as an advisor or board member for Women @ the Frontier, 15X15, Invisible Children / 4th Estate and My Friend's Place.

+Mammoth Media Asia

+In 2025 iHeartMedia announced a partnership with Mammoth Media Asia, naming Jay Faires and Jonathan Serbin as its founders.
+The venture's first podcast, focused on Bollywood industry news, was announced later that year.